Dimension-5 baryon-number violation in low-scale Pati-Salam: Viability of a light

 \paragraph*{Modified Pati--Salam theories} Models based on the ``Pati--Salam-adjacent'' gauge group\footnote{A similar variant first appears in the original paper~\cite{Pati:1974yy} and was referred to as the ``economical'' model.} $\mathrm{SU}(4) \otimes \mathrm{SU}(3) \otimes \mathrm{SU}(2) \otimes \mathrm{U}(1)$ have gained popularity recently as useful frameworks for arranging for an ultra-light $X_\mu$ gauge boson, while at the same time avoiding the stringent meson-decay limits that the minimal model suffers from.
+Such a gauge structure can arise from the breaking of multiple copies of the Pati-Salam gauge group~\cite{Bordone:2017bld,FernandezNavarro:2022gst}.
 These models are successful in explaining the flavour anomalies in charged- and neutral-current $B$-meson decays.
 We take~\cite{DiLuzio:2017vat} as an illustrative example of such a model and find that even here, in a model without an $\mathrm{SU}(2)_R$ gauge group, a dimension-5 $B$-violating operator can also be written down in analogy to the operators $\mathcal{O}_X$: